 The experiential component of the curriculum affords students the opportunity to work with practitioners in a variety of exciting practice environments.
 This diverse training program allows students to explore different areas of pharmacy practice while gaining a wealth of practical experience.

-Both our Winchester and Fairfax campuses feature “smart classrooms” that integrate a variety of technologies and provide you with interactive learning experiences.
+Our Winchester campus features “smart classrooms” that integrate a variety of technologies and provide you with interactive learning experiences.
 Live lectures are captured on video, while smartphone and audio technology give you 24/7 access to the material beyond the classroom.
 Curricular materials are developed as web-based documents so that notes, slides and lecture outlines can be available to you prior to classes and from any computer with Internet access.